 The IONM market is bifurcated into in-house and outsourced providers.
 The end user segment is categorized into hospital and ambulatory surgical centers.
 IONM finds its application in spinal, neurosurgery, cardiovascular, ENT, orthopedic and other surgeries related to the central or peripheral nervous system.
-IONM modalities include motor evoked potential, somatosensory evoked potential, electroencephalography, electromyography, brainstem auditory evoked potential, and visual evoked potential.
+IONM modalities include motor evoked potential, somatosensory evoked potential, and visual evoked potential, and